jjtbsomhorst/eu.jeroensomhorst.ov9292/README.md

 0.2.0
 * Implemented action to get let Homey tell the current unplanned disturbances
 * Implemented action to let Homey tell the current disturbances filtered by specified text
+* Fixed a bug that would prevent the user from get departure times from things other than bus

 0.1.0
 * Initial release